esperanca/personal_website/src/posts/weeknote-022.md

 ![Purple package with stickers ](/images/officeless_stickers.jpg "Purple package with stickers ")

-Last March, I attended training in remote working practices, with focus on and async methods and distributed teams.
+Last March, I attended training in remote working practices, with a focus on async methods and distributed teams.
 The Officeless team is just awesome.
 This morning, I received a sweet package of stickers and a cure notebook.
 Beautiful, huh?
 I love purple.

 ### Healthcheck

-No meditations this week and just one hour of exercise.
+Just 20 minutes of meditation this week and about one hour of exercise.

 **Weight:** 98.9 kg
 **Food:** Lot’s of healthy and delicious food this week.